 This isn't exactly true today.
 Modern guppy breeders have recently produced female guppies which are nearly as pretty as the males making the process of male/female guppy identification just a little bit more difficult.
 To make things even more difficult, on occasion, a male may be produced that looks nearly identical to a female to the untrained eye.

 The best way to identify an adult male guppy is to look for the presence of a gonopodium.
-The gonopodium is a modified anal fin which is longer and thinner than that than the anal fin of a female guppy.
+The gonopodium is a modified anal fin which is longer and thinner than the anal fin of a female guppy.
 Other differences between male and female guppies are:

 While it is true that there are some beautiful female guppies available in the hobby today, the males are still the prettier of the two sexes.
 Male guppies tend to have brighter colors than do female guppies.